juniinacio/BurpSuite/docs/en-US/New-BurpSuiteSite.md

 ## PARAMETERS

 ### -ApplicationLogins
 Specifies one or more application login objects.
-An application login object is a PSCustomObject containing three properties.
+An application login object is a PSCustomObject containing two properties.
 The first propertie is Label, this is a string that will be use as display name for the login in the BurpSuite UI.
-The second property is Username, this specifies the username to use for login in if needed.
-The last property is Password, this specifies the password to use in conjuction with the Username for authenticating to the site.
+The second property is Credential, this is a PSCredential object that will be used for authenticating to the site during scans when authentication is needed.

 ```yaml
 Type: PSObject[]